nick-mok/damoq.com/posts/dumpling-recipe.md

 Method:

-1. Put pork mince in a bowl with the Salt, Pepper, Ginger, Chives, Cabbage, Soy, Shaoxing, Sesame Oil **Tip:** As I haven't quite worked out the exact weight of cabbage to use, add the cabbage in portions while mixing to find a nice balance of it among the meat.
+1. Put pork mince in a bowl with the Salt, Pepper, Ginger, Chives, Cabbage, Soy, Shaoxing, Sesame Oil.

+**Tip:** As I haven't quite worked out the exact weight of cabbage to use, add the cabbage in portions while mixing to find a nice balance of it among the meat.

 2. Mix well

 3. Get a spoon and spoon out some mince and start packing your wrappers.
 But with enough room so you can fold the wrapper in half without much trouble

 4. Dip your finger in some corn starch-y water and trace a semi-circle along the edge of the pastry

 ![](/uploads/meat-in-wrapper.jpg)